 Understand the Dangers of Lottery Syndicates and Protect Yourself

 A lottery syndicate gives you a wonderful opportunity to purchase a bigger number of tickets.
 Needless to say, trusting others, to be honest, can be linked to a vast range of problems.

 The Baron case isn’t the only one of a lottery syndicate members trying to cheat others.
 It has happened between friends and it has also happened between bigger groups of people that have entered an agreement-like arrangement.
 In February 2014, Christina Shaw won 9.5 million dollars by claiming she bought the winning ticket separately from the ones she bought for her syndicate.
 Sounds familiar, huh?
 Once again, the syndicate went to court and a decision is still awaited.

 So, what can be done about dishonest individuals?

 There are several ways to protect yourself.

 Signing a legally-binding lottery syndicate agreement is one of the simplest options for making use of the opportunity without worrying about the consequences.
-The agreement should outline the amount of money members are expected to contribute and the manner in which prizes will be split.
+The agreement should outline the number of money members is expected to contribute and the manner in which prizes will be split.
 An attorney can help draft an agreement that everybody’s going to be protected by.

 Greediness is a part of human nature and unfortunately, some people have it much more pronounced than others.
 Once the money’s involved in the equation, you may find out that you can’t trust people that you used to believe 100 percent in before.
 So, to protect your friendships and your assets, be careful about the lottery syndicates you join.
 Signing an agreement may seem like going too far, but believe us; you’re going to thank us for the advice later on!